Introduction to Thermal Metal Spraying

 This animation is a schematic of a flame spray Pistol in operation.

-The wire is fed through the wire drive mechanism where it is mixed with the compressed air and fuel and projected onto the substrates.
+The wire is fed through the wire drive mechanism, where it is mixed with the compressed air and fuel and projected onto the substrates.

 Thermal Spray Equipment